Infineon/azure-optiga-trust-m/README.md

   ``` bash
   git clone --recursive https://github.com/Infineon/azure-optiga-trust-m
   ```
-  **Note: the `--recursive` option is required to clone the various git submodules ** ** Note: if you ever change the branch or the git head of either esp-idf or esp-azure, ensure that all the submodules of the git repo   are in sync by executing `git submodule update --init --recursive`**

 3. **Personalisation repository**.
 Clone the `personalize-optiga-trust` package as follows
   ``` bash
   git clone https://github.com/Infineon/personalize-optiga-trust.git
   ```
 4. **OpenSSL**.
 Install OpenSSL which is used as an example to generate certificate in this document.
 OpenSSL for Windows can be   downloaded [here](https://slproweb.com/products/Win32OpenSSL.html).
 For other OS please find the relevant installer for you in Internet.
 If you work from Windows and you do have [https://gitforwindows.org/](https://gitforwindows.org/) or a similar too installed, check the "git bash" tool.
 It should have openssl installed.

-## Setting up Microsoft Azure IoT Hub
+## Step 2.
+Setting up Microsoft Azure IoT Hub

 ### Create an IoT Hub using the Azure portal